 If you wanted to drive across the UK or Europe in your EV, you'd have to deal with all these of issues - membership or subscriptions to different schemes, different methods of payment with cards, tags or apps, and encountering different connections when you get to the charger.

-We're in a state of charging anxiety, which Audi wants to address with the launch of the Audi e-tron later in 2018.
+We're in a state of charging anxiety, which Audi wants to address with the launch of the e-tron SUV.
 One initiative to do this is with the Audi e-tron Charging Service.

 What is the Audi e-tron Charging Service?